lucaxgomex/own-professional-website-template/content/page/projects/index.md

   - title: Clone of Platform Kahoot!
     description: GitHub is the world's largest software development platform.
     website: https://github.com/lucaxgomex/kahoot-clone-challenge
+categories:
+    - projects-category
 ---

-In this section, Projects: Dive into a selection of completed projects that demonstrate practical application of skills and knowledge, showcasing innovation and problem-solving.
+In this section, dive into a selection of my completed projects that demonstrate practical application of skills and knowledge, showcasing innovation and problem-solving.